Cray-HPE/docs-csm/operations/system_layout_service/Add_a_Liquid-Cooled_Cabinet_To_SLS.md

     ```

 2.  **For each** new liquid-cooled cabinet being added to the system collect the following information about each cabinet:
-    > TODO Make this a table
     * Cabinet Xname (eg x1004)
-    * HMN VLAN ID configured on the CEC (eg 3004)
+    * Hardware Management Network (HMN) VLAN ID configured on the CEC (eg 3004)
-    * NMN VLAN ID configured on the CEC (eg 2004)
+    * Node Management Network (NMN) VLAN ID configured on the CEC (eg 2004)
     * Starting compute node NID (eg 2025)
     * Cabinet Type (Mountain (8 Chassis) or Hill (2 Chassis))

-    > The inspect_nid_allocations.py script can be used to help determine the existing NID allocations in use by the system:
+    > The inspect_sls_cabinets.py script can be used to help display information about existing cabinets present in the system:
     > ```bash
-    > ncn-m001# ./inspect_nid_alloacations.py sls_dump.json
+    > ncn-m001# /usr/share/doc/csm/operations/system_layout_service/scripts/inspect_sls_cabinets.py sls_dump.json
     > ```
     > Example Output with a system with 1 Air-cooled cabinet and 4 liquid-cooled cabinets:
     > ```